 Jeep Grand Cherokee Interior

 - "The front seat boasts ample headroom and legroom for 6-foot occupants.
-The seats are wide, comfortable, and supportive, and the passenger side has power adjustment." -- Consumer Guide
+The seats are wide, comfortable, and supportive, and the passenger side has power adjustment." -- Consumer Guide (2013)

 - "Even though the new SRT front seats are roughly the size of living room recliners, backseat passengers have nearly as much space as front-seat occupants." -- Motor Trend (SRT8, 2012)

-- "Behind the rear seats is 35 cubic feet of cargo space, while folding the seats flat yields about 69 cubic feet -- about the same as a Ford Edge but less than an Explorer or Pilot." -- Edmunds
+- "Behind the rear seats is 35 cubic feet of cargo space, while folding the seats flat yields about 69 cubic feet -- about the same as a Ford Edge but less than an Explorer or Pilot." -- Edmunds (2013)

 Next Steps: Jeep Grand Cherokee

-- See what others paid for the 2013 Jeep Grand Cherokee
+- See what others paid for the 2014 Jeep Grand Cherokee

-- View Jeep Grand Cherokee Photos
+- Search used Jeep Grand Cherokee for sale (10,592 listings)

 - See Affordable Midsize SUVs rankings